safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 <br>**9) Test Run Workspace**
 <br>Before we start adjusting the dataset paths for use on FME Server, run the workspace to ensure it produces the correct output; i.e. that each address now has a division attribute.

 <br>**10) Create Resources**
 <br>We'll also handle the input and output of this workspace using the resources folders on FME Server.

 Firstly, we can upload a File Geodatabase as a folder/file only if we're using the Chrome web browser.
 Just in case you aren't, locate the source Geodatabase in your file system and compress it into a single zip file:

 ![](./Images/Img1.268.Ex6.CompressedAddresses.png)

-Next, upload the zipped address file to the Resources folder on FME Server:
+Next, upload the zipped address file to the Resources > Data > Election > Input folder on FME Server:

 ![](./Images/Img1.269.Ex6.UploadedCompressedAddresses.png)